Kubernetes Dashboard

 Configure

-in the BusyXox.
-To do so, copy the configuration from the master node:debian@busybox:~$ mkdir ~/.kube debian@busybox:~$ ssh kube-mast01 'sudo cat /etc/kubernetes/admin.conf' > ~/.kube/config
+kubectlin the BusyXox.
+To do so, copy the configuration from the master node:debian@busybox:~$ mkdir ~/.kube debian@busybox:~$ ssh kube-mast01 'sudo cat /etc/kubernetes/admin.conf' > ~/.kube/config -

 Install the Dashboard by applying the